AJTJ/high_frequency_trading_architecture/readme.md

 # Description
-Experiments into how I would begin to think about a high frequency trading platform.
+Experiments into how I would begin to architect a high frequency trading platform.

+## The goal
+Given a set of incoming transactions, how would I build a single modular service that has high thoroughput while ensuring message ordering and account-level consistency.

+## The outcome
+I found that using Redis consumer groups in the POC illustrated how the architecture would transition nicely into a Kafka system.

 ## Main takeaway
-Using the power of consumer groups, a concept common to redis, kafka and other messaging services, you are able to maintain message ordering while also ensuring account-level consistency.
+Using the power of consumer groups, a concept common to redis, kafka and other messaging services, I am able to maintain message ordering while also ensuring account-level consistency.

-## What's happening?
-Given a set of transactions, how would you create an intermediary rust solution (one service) before going fully distributed?
-Go check out `main.rs` for some of my experiments.
-And jump into the `lib.rs` for the code.

-## Did I achieve all of the following ideal goals?
-No, but I built out the scaffolding for the architecture spefically in terms of achieving a high level of concurrency while maintaining account-level consistency.

-# Ideal goals
+# Future Scaling plan:

 ## Input and Queuing
-First off, the reception of transactions from a TCP stream or API could be handled by an asynchronous service responsible for enqueuing transactions sequentially (in order received) in a dedicated in-memory queue.
-This decouples the I/O bound receiving phase from the CPU-bound processing phase improving throughput.
+The reception of transactions from a TCP stream or API could be handled by an asynchronous service responsible for enqueuing transactions sequentially (in order received) in a dedicated in-memory queue.
+This decouples the I/O bound receiving phase from the CPU-bound processing phase, thus improving throughput.
 I would also consider sharding by Account ID for each queue.
 So, rather than having a single queue for all transactions we would have multiple queues, each dedicated to a subset of Account IDs.
 This removes the single queue as a potential bottleneck.

 ## Processing